Ways to move, merge, hide, and change rows in Google Sheets

 You can improve the layout of your table by changing the height of some lines, a header row in particular.
 Here are a couple of easy ways to do that:

-2. Use the context menu.
-Right-click the needed row and choose to Resize row.
-This way is especially useful when you need to have multiple lines of the same height.
-Simply select them all and go for the context menu:
+2. Use context menu.
+This way is especially useful when you need multiple lines of the same height.
+Simply select them all, right-click and choose Resize row [N]: Resize row using the context menu and specifying height in pixels.

 How to count rows with data in Google Sheets

-At last, our table is created, the information is entered, all rows and columns are right where they should be and of the needed size.
+At last, the table is ready, it has all the info, all rows and columns are right where they should be and of the needed size.

 =COUNTA(A:A)